CALL FMSPAR (NUMPAR, SNAME, P1, P2, ...)

 In subroutine USERSUB you may include the statement

-to obtain the process number of the subroutine.
-You may then use the value of MYNODE to determine your piece of work.
+to obtain the process number (0 to MAXCPU-1; 0 is parent) of the subroutine.
+You may then use the value of MYNODE to determine your piece of work to compute.